processesjs-com/advance-svg/README.md

 ## Properties

 The Constructor accepts a properties object.
 However, currently only one parameter is implemented for custom error handling function when page-not-found error occurs.
 By default the library will display the browser's Alert message.
-To implement custom function, can use the snippet below:
+To implement custom function, can use this snippet:

 ```
 import ASVG from 'advance-svg'

 const customPageNotFoundFunction = err => {
-  ... // Custome code
+  ... // Custom code
 }

 const asvg = new ASVG( {